Azhagarasan2ar/Virual-key-for-your-repository-Java-Project/README.md

 Git,GitHub,Scrum

 ***Concept used in the Project:
 Abstraction,Encapsulation,Inheritance,Hieraricl Inheritance,Polymorphism(method overriding,constructor overloading),Exception handling,File Handling,Array,Collection Framework .***

 ### Datastructure and Algorithm:
  ***Sorting:*** Heap Data Structure(min-Heap for sort ascending order)And Heap sort algorithm.
 ***Searching:*** Array Data Structure And Linear Search Algorithm and I use hashing technique to generate hash code of two string for string comparision.Two same string can generate same hashcode but we don’t assure that two different string can get different hashcode.In rare scenario it can generate same.
 So First it check two length of string then hashcode if two hashcode are same it check each char of both string.

 ***Unique Selling Point: This project designed with well structured design Pattern so it will improve the user experience and more memory efficient.
 By using reliable data structure it will improve the quality of the product.
 It is user friendly so file manipulation are done easily.
 Stored procedures to reuse the code connect with database to implement on multiple devices.***
 This prototype is more focused for user friendly and more efficient in user experience on file handling it can also further improve for future use.
-Github: